gardener/gardener/docs/proposals/README.md

  the proposal was accepted
 - reviewing PRs related to the GEP in-depth

-Other community members are of course also welcome the help the GEP author, review his work and raise general concerns with the enhancement.
+Other community members are of course also welcome to help the GEP author, review his work and raise general concerns with the enhancement.
 Nevertheless, the main reviewers are supposed to focus on more in-depth reviews and accompaning the whole GEP process end-to-end, which helps with getting more high-quality reviews and faster feedback cycles instead of having more people looking at the process